 Defense actions that impact communities can have repercussions for a number of different economic development issues, including workforce, housing, education, energy, and transportation.
-In addition to partnering with other Federal agencies, the Office of Economic Adjustment has relationships with non-governmental organizations and associations that provide expertise in specific areas that defense communities find valuable.
+In addition to partnering with other Federal agencies, the Office of Local Defense Community Cooperation has relationships with non-governmental organizations and associations that provide expertise in specific areas that defense communities find valuable.

-Below are some organizations that the Office of Economic Adjustment works with:
+Below are some organizations that the Office of Local Defense Community Cooperation works with:

 The Association of Defense Communities (ADC) is the voice for communities and states with a significant military presence.
 ADC unites the diverse interests of communities, state governments, the private sector, and the military on issues of base closure and realignment, community military partnerships, defense real estate, mission growth, mission sustainment, military privatization, and base redevelopment.

 The American Planning Association (APA) is an independent, not-for-profit educational organization that provides leadership in the development of vital communities by advocating excellence in community planning, promoting education and citizen empowerment, and providing the tools and support necessary to meet the challenges of growth and change.